mattiasnordqvist/Galactic-Waste-Management/ReadMe.md

 // TODO Document

 ## Implement your own VersioningStrategy
 The default versioning strategy is to use major and minor version to interpret which versions belong together.
 You can override this behavior by providing your own migration versioning.
 Here's an example of how to implement your own versioning.
-You start with a class to descibe a version that can be compared to other versions.
-In this example we attempt to diffrentiate versions according to semver 2.0:
+You start with a class to describe a version that can be compared to other versions.
+In this example we attempt to differentiate versions according to semver 2.0:
 ```csharp
 public class Semver2Version : DefaultVersion, IComparable<Semver2Version>
 {